JDiegocampos/Task-Master-CLI/README.md

         "createdAt": "12/11/2024, 09:32:15",
         "updatedAt": "12/11/2024, 09:32:15"
     },
-    task_ID: {
+    "task_ID": {
-        "description": task description,
+        "description": "task description",
-        "status": todo, in-progress or done ('todo' by default), "createdAt": date and time where the task was created, "updatedAt": date and time where the task was updated }
+        "status": "todo, in-progress or done ('todo' by default)", "createdAt": "date and time where the task was created", "updatedAt": "date and time where the task was updated" }
 }
 ```